2,000-yard club: History

-Out of the eight players to have recorded a 2,000-yard rushing season, all but one (Dickerson) won the AP NFL Offensive Player of the Year Award the year that they rushed for 2,000 yards.
-Dickerson would go on to win the award, though, after the 1986 NFL season.
+Out of the nine players to have recorded a 2,000-yard rushing season, all but Dickerson won the AP NFL Offensive Player of the Year Award the year that they rushed for 2,000 yards, although Dickerson would go on to win the award after the 1986 NFL season.
 Simpson, Sanders, Davis, and Peterson also won the AP Most Valuable Player (MVP) award.
-Simpson, Dickerson, Sanders and Davis are each members of the Pro Football Hall of Fame, which "honor[s] individuals who have made outstanding contributions to professional football"; Lewis has not been voted in, and Johnson, Peterson, and Henry are not yet eligible.
-Johnson has retired from the NFL, but Peterson and Henry have not.
+Simpson, Dickerson, Sanders, and Davis are each members of the Pro Football Hall of Fame, which "honor[s] individuals who have made outstanding contributions to professional football"; Lewis and Johnson have not been voted in, Peterson will be eligible for the class of 2027 (barring a return), and Henry and Barkley remain active as players.